acityinohio/blockcy-slate/source/index.html.md

 To help facilitate automated testing in your applications, a faucet endpoint is available on BlockCypher's Test Chain.
 Calling the faucet endpoint, along with passing a valid address, will automatically create---and propagate---a new transaction funding the address with the amount you provide.

 This example shows how to leverage the faucet to programmatically fund addresses, to test your applications.
-While the example used BlockCypher's Test Chain, the same example could have used Bitcoin Testnet3 and worked the exact same way.

 <aside class="notice">
 You need <a href="https://accounts.blockcypher.com/">a token</a> to use test faucets.